reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/auditrecords/c8y_auditrecords_create.md

 ### Options

 ```
-      --activity string         The activity that was carried out. (required)
+      --activity string         The activity that was carried out.
       --application string      The application used to carry out the audited action.
   -d, --data string             static data to be applied to body. accepts json or shorthande json, i.e. --data 'value1=1,my.nested.value=100'
   -h, --help                    help for create
       --processingMode string   Cumulocity processing mode
-      --severity string         The severity of action: critical, major, minor, warning or information. (required)
+      --severity string         The severity of action: critical, major, minor, warning or information.
-      --source string           An optional ManagedObject that the audit record originated from (required) (accepts pipeline)
+      --source string           An optional ManagedObject that the audit record originated from (accepts pipeline)
       --template string         Body template
       --templateVars string     Body template variables
-      --text string             Text description of the audit record. (required)
+      --text string             Text description of the audit record.
       --time string             Time of the audit record.
-Defaults to current timestamp. (default "0s")
+Defaults to current timestamp.
-      --type string             Identifies the type of this audit record. (required)
+      --type string             Identifies the type of this audit record.
       --user string             The user responsible for the audited action.
 ```